-87. The European Committee for the Prevention of Torture (CPT) has an important role in monitoring the situation of children deprived of liberty, be it in detention, in residential care or in other closed institutions.
-Responding to the report "Children's Rights and the Committee for the Prevention of Torture" (2012), the CPT set up a working group within the Committee in 2013 to review the CPT's standards in relation to children in detention.
-An updated version of the CPT's standards on this issue was included in the 24th General Report of the CPT published in February 2015.
+The European Committee for the Prevention of Torture (CPT) has an important role in monitoring the situation of children deprived of liberty, whether in detention, in residential care or in other closed institutions.
+Responding to the report "Children's Rights and the European Committee for the Prevention of Torture" (2012), the CPT set up a working group within the CTP in 2013 to review its standards in relation to children in detention.
+An updated version of the CPT's standards on this issue was included in the 24th General Report of the CPT, published in February 2015.
 Also as a follow-up to this report, a specific training session for CPT members on interviewing children deprived of their liberty was held.

-88. The Council for Penological Co-operation (PC-CP) focused on the important theme of violence in juvenile detention institutions.
+The Council for Penological Co-operation (PC-CP) focused on the important theme of violence in juvenile detention institutions.
 A report on violence in institutions for juvenile offenders was released in 2014.
-The report concluded that placement of juvenile offenders in institutions constitutes a form of deprivation of liberty with a significant impact on their lives and development, including the risk of being subjected to violence or of becoming involved in the perpetration of violence.
-This underscores the need to deprive juveniles of their liberty only as a measure of last resort and for the shortest appropriate period of time.
-The report recommends that the Council of Europe raise further awareness and provide assistance in the implementation of the European Rules for juvenile offenders subject to sanctions or measures and the Council of Europe Guideline for child friendly justice.
+It concluded that the placement of juvenile offenders in institutions constitutes a form of deprivation of liberty with a significant impact on their lives and development, including the risk of being subjected to violence or of becoming involved in the perpetration of violence.
+This underscores the fact that depriving juveniles of their liberty should be a measure of last resort and for the shortest appropriate period of time.
+The report recommends that the Council of Europe continue efforts to raise awareness and provide assistance in the implementation of the European Rules for juvenile offenders subject to sanctions or measures and the Council of Europe Guideline on child-friendly justice.

-89. The the HELP Programme supports the Council of Europe member States in implementing the European Convention on Human Rights at the national level by enhancing the capacity of judges, lawyers and prosecutors to apply it in national proceedings.
-In the reporting period, the HELP Programme designed a distance learning course on children's rights for judges and piloted it in Bosnia and Herzegovina and in Ukraine.
-Furthermore, it implemented distance learning courses on family law and child-friendly justice for lawyers in Austria, Italy and the Russian Federation.
-Children's rights modules were also developed for the e-learning course on alternative measures to detention and for the e-learning course on anti-discrimination.
-Through the HELP Programme, in total, 451 legal professionals received training that included children's rights modules between 2012 and 2015.
+The HELP Programme supports the Council of Europe member states in implementing the ECHR at national level by enhancing the capacity of judges, lawyers and prosecutors in applying it in national proceedings.
+In the reporting period, the HELP Programme set up a distance-learning course on children's rights for judges and piloted it in Bosnia and Herzegovina and in Ukraine.
+Furthermore, it implemented distance-learning courses on family law and child-friendly justice for lawyers in Austria, Italy and the Russian Federation.
+Children's